pawanrana/df-ml-anomaly-detection/DEMO.md

 ```
 The following tables are generated:

-netflow_log_data: a clustered partition table that stores the raw netflow log data as ingested from source
+netflow_log_data: a clustered partition table that stores the raw netflow log data as ingested from source.

 cluster_model_data: a clustered partition table that stores feature values for model creation.

 outlier_data: an outlier table that stores anomalies.

 normalized_centroid_data: a table pre-populated with normalized data created from a sample model.

-9. Load the Centroid Sample data into Centroid Table
+11. Load the Centroid Sample data into Centroid Table

 ```
 bq load \